Day 1 | Opening Day | September 23: Park Hotel Alexandra

 - Taxi: The journey takes approximately 30 minutes and costs between S$20 and S$40.
 All fares are metered.

-For participants staying at Park Hotel Alexandra, complementary morning transfer will be provided to the conference venue on 27th and 28th February (Asia-Europe Foundation (ASEF) Headquarter), but not a return to the hotel.
+For participants staying at Park Hotel Alexandra, complementary transfer will be provided to the conference venue on 24 and 25 September.

 See more in Getting Around Singapore.